 — Jeff Stier (@JeffaStier) June 5, 2018

 The FDA has previously suggested that e-cigarettes could be used as an alternative to combustible cigarettes.
-In March the FDA said that: “certain flavors may help currently addicted adult smokers switch to potentially less harmful forms of nicotine-containing tobacco products.”
+In March the FDA said that: “certain flavours may help currently addicted adult smokers switch to potentially less harmful forms of nicotine-containing tobacco products.”

-Before the vote, Jeff Stier called on the FDA to “speak out about how a local ban on the sale of flavored e-cigarettes to adults could undermine the FDA’s comprehensive regulatory plan to fight smoking.”
+Before the vote, Jeff Stier called on the FDA to “speak out about how a local ban on the sale of flavoured e-cigarettes to adults could undermine the FDA’s comprehensive regulatory plan to fight smoking.”